aaronmberger-nwfsc/Spatial-Assessment-Modeling-Workshop/README.md

 [^1] *Pending participant interest, workshop organizers will be able to provide (at a later date) datasets from a second spatially complex operating model developed with SPM and tailored to Antarctic Toothfish (AT; Dissostichus mawsoni).*

-**Table 1) Spatial stock assessment modeling platforms and models that have confirmed participation in the simulation experiment and workshop.**
+**Table 1) Spatial stock assessment modeling platforms and models that have confirmed participation in the simulation experiment and workshop.
+(This is a working list that is subject to change).**

 | Stock Assessment platform or model | Acronym |
 | ------------- | ------------- |